-- re-assessment following the programme to measure your personal benefits against the goals set for you.
+- re-assessment following the programme to measure your personal benefits against the goals you have identified.

 What benefits can you expect from attending Pulmonary Rehabilitation?

-- reduces frequency and severity of breathlessness at rest and on exertion
+- reduce frequency and severity of breathlessness at rest and on exertion

-- reduces number of hospital admissions and days spent in hospital
+- reduce number of hospital admissions and days spent in hospital

-- improves effective use of medication and adherence to other medical treatments
+- improve effective use of medication and adherence to other medical treatments

-- improves your daily function by improving muscle strength and function, cardiovascular fitness and exercise endurance.
+- improve your daily function by improving muscle strength and function, cardiovascular fitness and exercise endurance.

-- reduces the number of urgent and routine clinician visits
+- reduce the number of urgent and routine clinician visits

-A standardised referral process will be used and may come from the following (though not exclusively):
+The standard e-referral process should be used for Greenlane Clinical Centre patients and may come from the following (though not exclusively):

 - General Practice